-As the Treasurer to the Board of Directors, I am pleased to present the 2017 report that summarizes OnPoint’s 2017 financial performance and accomplishments.
-By all measures, 2017 was another year of smart, balanced growth and strong financial performance.
+As Treasurer to the Board of Directors, I am pleased to present our 2018 report that details another year of success, growth and strong financial performance for OnPoint.

-We continued our OnPoint Prize for Excellence in Education tradition by naming two Educators of the Year, paying their mortgages for one school year and awarding grants to their respective schools.
-We hosted homeowner workshops, held personal finance seminars and partnered with a local nonprofit, Financial Beginnings, to deliver financial education to more than 2,000 students of all ages.
+Our OnPoint Prize for Excellence in Education tradition continued by naming two Educators of the Year, paying their mortgages for one school year and awarding grants to their respective schools.
+In addition, we recognized four schools through our Community Builder award that are supporting our local students.
+We continued to host homeowner workshop and personal finance seminars, and partnered with a local nonprofit, Financial Beginnings, to deliver financial education to more than 1,300 students of all ages.

-On behalf of the Board of Directors, we thank our employees for a prosperous year and look forward to achieving another year of growth, while continuing to build community and invest in our future.
+On behalf of the Board of Directors, we thank our employees for a prosperous year and look forward to achieving another year of growth for each member and our community as a whole.

 I have the pleasure of chairing OnPoint Community Credit Union’s Supervisory Committee.
-We are a three-member committee and we meet quarterly during the year.
+We are a four-member committee and we meet quarterly during the year.

-To accomplish this, the Supervisory Committee arranges a comprehensive annual audit to ensure that OnPoint’s financial statements meet all financial reporting objectives.
-The 2017 audit was performed by Moss Adams, LLP.
+To accomplish this, the Supervisory Committee arranges a comprehensive annual audit to ensure OnPoint’s financial statements meet all financial reporting objectives.
+The 2018 audit was performed by Moss Adams, LLP.
 Moss Adams supports the Supervisory Committee, Board and staff with both their accounting expertise and their thorough understanding of the credit union industry.
-Their expertise is enhanced by their stellar reputation within the industry.

-I’m pleased to report that the members of the Supervisory Committee find the financial state of OnPoint Community Credit Union is sound, and conclude that the credit union staff is determined and dedicated to provide a safe repository for members’ savings and a competitive and convenient source for borrowing money.
+I’m proud to confirm the members of the Supervisory Committee find the financial state of OnPoint Community Credit Union is sound, and conclude the Credit Union staff is determined and dedicated to provide a safe repository for members’ savings and a competitive and convenient source for borrowing money.